 5. Encourage the kids to play with your dog as soon as they get home from school.
 Let them take 30 minutes to spend time with the dog and just relax before starting homework or after school chores.
 They need a few minutes of downtime, and your dog will be thrilled that her favorite playmates are finally home!

 These are just a few ideas to help your dog beat the back to school blues.
 What other suggestions do you have?
-I’d love for you to share them in a comment below or drop by our Facebook page to join in the conversation there!
+I’d love for you to share them in a comment below or drop by private Facebook group for dog moms and join in the conversation there!